This is my response to the Perl Weekly Challenge #063.

 [3] The procedure answering the challenge.

-[4] Split the string on \s
+[4] Split the string on \s (the opposite of \S), so that

-we end up with a list of «words» consisting of characters matching \S
+we end up with a list of «words» consisting of characters matching \S.

 Reverse the list (= look from the end), as we were asked for the last match in the